sierrajanson/Comp_Astro_Lab-Rubin/README.md

 # How to Run
 "/sersic_output" will contain the segmentation maps (.npy) and a FITS file with sersic fit information and the PSF (.fits).

 "/retrieved_fits" will contain FITS image files retrieved from the Rubin Science platform.
 You will need your own Rubin API key to retrieve the images.
-This will be able to be provided as a command line option soon.
+How to provide this information to the script is detailed further below.
 ```
 cd program
 pip install requirements.txt